 You don’t have a right to a hearing if the debt comes from a court judgment or order.

-If you didn’t get a notice of your rights from the agency, you can still appeal:
+If you didn’t get a notice of your rights from the agency, you can still contest the recapture:

 Write to the agency to ask for an appeal.

-Your 45 day appeal time does not start running until you get written notice that they want to use revenue recapture.
+Your 45-day time to contest does not start until you get written notice that they want to use revenue recapture.

 If the agency says it sent you a notice, but you never got it, then you get a hearing on 2 issues.
 First, did you actually get a notice?
 Second, can they take your refund?